 - If there is no will or instructions the next of kin should decide what to do.

-Certificate for Burial and Cremation (the green certificate)
+Certificate for Burial and Cremation (the 'green form')

-- For short notice funerals and Muslim funerals we now require the Certificate for Burial and Cremation (the green certificate) before we will take a booking for a funeral; this must be emailed to
+For short notice funerals and Muslim funerals we require the Certificate for Burial and Cremation before we will take a booking for a funeral; this must be emailed to firstname.lastname@example.org.

 Cemetery interment form

-This is required to be completed and delivered to us two clear working days before the burial is to take place cemetery interment form.
+This must be completed and delivered to us two clear working days before the burial.

 Most people require the funeral director to provide the following services as a minimum: